ibm-cloud-docs/vpc/about-reserved-virtual-servers.md

 {{site.data.keyword.attribute-definition-list}}

-# About Reservations for Virtual Servers for VPC
+# About Reservations for VPC
 {: #about-reserved-virtual-servers-vpc}

 {{site.data.keyword.cloud}} Reservations are a great option when you want significant cost savings and guaranteed resources for future deployments.
 You can choose a 1 or 3-year term, server quantity, specific profile, and provision those servers when needed.